© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stumbletts Furnace, 360m south-east of Twyford House is a scheduled monument protected by Historic England under reference 1002202.
 View the official record →

-Stumbletts Furnace is a scheduled ancient monument located in Sussex, comprising the remains of an iron-working site.
+Stumbletts Furnace is a blast furnace located near Twyford House in Sussex, England, dating to the iron-working period of the early modern era.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002202.

 Stumbletts Furnace, 360m south-east of Twyford House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002202.